rekyuto/landing-page/README.md

 # landing-page

-A site project focusing on the CSS flexbox of a landing page, using a given reference.
+A site project of a landing page focusing on the CSS flexbox, using a given reference.